Identifying bees

 Registered beekeepers are also asked to:

-Notifiable biosecurity matter for bees
+Notifiable biosecurity matters for bees

-Notifiable biosecurity matters for bees includes:
+The notifiable biosecurity matters for bees includes:

 • American foulbrood (Paenibacillus larvae)